conduitio-labs/conduit-connector-nats-jetstream/README.md

 The connector creates a durable NATS consumer which means it's able to read messages that were written to a NATS stream before the connector was created, unless configured otherwise.
 The `deliverPolicy` configuration parameter allows you to control this behavior.

-- If the `deliverPolicy` is equal to `new` the connector will only consume messages which were created after the connector.
+- If the `deliverPolicy` is equal to `new` the connector will only consume messages which were created after the connector started.
 - If the `deliverPolicy` is equal to `all` the connector will consume all messages in a stream.

 The connector allows you to configure a size of a pending message buffer.
 If your NATS server has hundreds of thousands of messages and a high frequency of their writing, it's highly recommended to set the `bufferSize` parameter high enough (`65536` or more, depending on how much RAM you have).
 Otherwise, you risk getting a [slow consumers](https://docs.nats.io/running-a-nats-service/nats_admin/slow_consumers) problem.